 PCM: Who were some of the other teachers at Esther’s ?

-Linda: Let’s see, Jerry Ricks whom I’ll still friends with and John Oates.
+Linda: Let’s see, Jerry Ricks whom I’m still friends with and John Oates.

 PCM: Wow, John Oates!
 Can you verify any rumors that have circulated in rock & roll history that could possibly bring many hits to my little ol’ web site?